FL TAX ALERT – GRAND JURY PROPOSAL TO INVESTIGATE CPA's AS SALES TAX CHEATS

 If you've made it this far through this article, then you take this situation seriously.
 You should.
 Florida has already begun prosecution of multiple cases of Florida sales and use tax fraud cases under the RICO statutes. [article on the RICO sales tax case(s) to follow shortly] The RICO statutes were designed to combat the fact that it is easier to commit and conceal a crime if multiple people are involved.
 As such, a RICO charge is much easier for the state to prosecute under and the sentences are much tougher.
 Trust me, this is not something you want to take any chances with.

 Each of the partners of our law firm is also a CPA and each us worked for CPA firms in the past.
 We take great pride in the CPA profession and will help in any way we can to stop something like this from tarnishing the reputation of the Florida CPA's.
 If you have any questions whether your sales and use tax return practice is potentially crossing one of these lines, then please do not hesitate to contact me to discuss the matter on a confidential, free consultation.
-Our firm represents clients in all areas of Florida sales tax from consulting, audits, protest, litigation, and criminal defense.
+Our firm represents clients in all areas of Florida sales tax from consulting, audits, protest, controversy, and criminal defense.

 UPDATE: I've heard rumors from two sources now that this grand jury report was heavily supported if not actually partially drafted by someone from the Miami office of the Florida Department of Revenue.
 It was suggested to me that a specific CPA was being targeted but that the state's attorney chose not the prosecute.